aSoft-Ltd/build-src/ReadMe.md

 ```

 ### lib-android
-If you need to target android libs in your `mpp-lib`.
-You should add `id("android-lib")` below the `mpp-lib` plugin.
+If you need to target android libs in your `lib-multiplatform`.
+You should add `id("lib-android")` below the `lib-multiplatform` plugin.
-Note: Do not confuse this with the `android-only-lib`
+Note: Do not confuse this with the `lib-android-only`

 ## Useful Methods
 A bunch of methods are also available